realtest: Where expectations meet reality: Realistic unit testing in R#

 We are all adults here.
 We can’t always get what we want.
 Such is life.
 You may say we’re dreamers, but we’re not the only ones: in an ideal world, things could look different, there could be more or less of this or that.
 Sometimes, there might be many equally correct outcomes.
-Other behaviours are good enough for now, but we shall improve them eventually, say, during the 2027 summer holidays.
-Sometimes, what we have is barely acceptable, but we’ll fix it when we have time.
+Other behaviours are good enough for now, but we shall improve them eventually, say, during the 2029 summer holidays.
+More often than not, what we have is barely acceptable, but we’ll fix it when we have time.
 Or when other dependencies will finally take our feedback into account and accept that series of bug fixes and enhancements.
 Sad but true, one needs to be patient.

 realtest is a framework for unit testing for realistic minimalists; it aids in formalising: